chainbound/valtrack/README.md

 The Beacon Sentry is a service that crawls the Ethereum DHT network and discovers nodes.
 The discovered nodes are then tried to connect and perform successful handshake with them.
 Successful handshakes allows us to get the peer's status and metadata.

+The sentry data is published to NATS server by Jetstreams, provided NATS url is provided as argument.
+If not provided, it saves the entries in log files.

 To run the Beacon Sentry:

 ```shell